2022 World Rally Championship: Mid-season gravel events

-Heading into the gravel seasons, championship leaders Rovanperä and Halttunen would become the road opener, but that did not sacrifice their performance.
+Heading into the gravel seasons, Rovanperä and Halttunen would become the road opener as the championship leaders, but that did not sacrifice their performance.
 Their consistent pace at the opening day of Rally de Portugal saw them maximize the benefit from their rivals' troubles to acquire a better road position for Saturday.
 This was further transferred to blistering pace, as they overhauled long-time rally leader teammates Evans and Martin by the end of Saturday and eventually won their third event of the season, making it a hat-trick, with another Power Stage win.
 The victory also saw the Finnish crew increase their championship leads to a commanding advantage of forty-six points.
 The returning Hyundai crew of Dani Sordo and Cándido Carrera put on a show with the Toyota crew of Takamoto Katsuta and Aaron Johnston, with the Hyundai pair coming out in front to round out of the final podium, edging out by just over two seconds.

 A couple of crews were battling for the lead as the Sardegna rally began, with Esapekka Lappi and Janne Ferm came out in the lead at the end of the first leg.
 However, the Finnish crew crashed out at the opening stage of the following day, handing the rally lead to Ott Tänak and Martin Järveoja.
 The former world champions steadily increased their lead and eventually took the victory, ending their winning drought that lasted 462 days.
 Moving to Kenya, teams and crews had to face challenging conditions.
-While both M-Sport and Hyundai suffering, Toyota steered out of troubles and finished the event with a 1-2-3-4 finish, the first team to do so since Citroën Total WRT at the 2010 Rally Bulgaria.
+While both M-Sport and Hyundai suffering, Toyota steered out of troubles and finished the event with a 1–2–3–4 finish, the first team to do so since Citroën Total WRT at the 2010 Rally Bulgaria.
 Championship leaders Rovanperä and Halttunen sealed the victory, their fourth of the season.
 The Finnish crew once again extended their lead in the championships, sixty-five points clear in the title race.
 The unstoppable form of Rovanperä and Halttunen continued in Estonia, where the Finnish crew claimed their fifth win in six rallies.
 Halfway through the season, their championship leads were stretching to a doughty eighty-three points.

 For the past five years, Toyota dominated the Rally Finland.
 However, the 2022 event was spoiled by the Hyundai crew of Tänak and Järveoja, who led the event from the start to finish but the first stage to secure their second win of the season.
 This helped the 2019 champions climbed up to second in the championships.
 The victory was also the first ever triumph in Finland for the South Korean manufacturer.
 Championship leaders Rovanperä and Halttunen were compromised by their road position on Friday, but they fought back to take the runner-up spot.
-Teammates Lappi and Ferm rounded out of the podium despite of a roll during the penultimate stage.
+Teammates Lappi and Ferm rounded out the podium despite a roll during the penultimate stage.